BEP 123 – Negociaciones: Cerrar el acuerdo

 Success!
 The hard work of negotiation has paid off.
 You’ve reached agreement.
 Now it’s time to close the deal.
 En este episodio, we’ll study skills and language for the final stage of the discussion.
 En particular, we’ll focus on summarizing details, tying up loose ends, reinforcing the relationship and adopting a positive style.
 We’ll see that the end of talks presents a great opportunity to build stronger partnerships.

 En este espectáculo, we will look at two short dialogs that demonstrate different styles of negotiation.
-En el primero, a construction materials supplier, Tony, calls his customer, Paul, to agree to the terms of a deal.
+En el primero, a construction materials supplier, Tony, calls his customer, Pablo, to agree to the terms of a deal.
 En el segundo, a general manager, Maxine, calls the owner of another company, Pedro, to tell him that her board of directors has agreed to buy his company.

 Preguntas de escucha

-1. In the first dialog, what does the supplier, Tony, want to confirm with his customer, Paul?
+1. In the first dialog, what does the supplier, Tony, want to confirm with his customer, Pablo?

 2. What kind of positive language do Tony and Paul use at the end of the dialog to reinforce the relationship?